A new addition to the Google family is on its way.

 Within the next few months, launch for the new cloud storage service called ‘Google One’ is officially on the desk.

-The last time Google updated or upgraded its storage service plans was in 2014.
-Now, it’s adding a new tier and lowering the prices as part of its Google One rollout.
+The last time they updated or upgraded its storage service plans was in 2014.
+Now, it’s adding a new tier and lowering the prices as part of the rollout.

 This new service also includes a revamped pricing plans.
-Furthermore, Google promised some “extras”, a family plan too.
+Furthermore, they promised some “extras”, a family plan too.

 All of this with free and unlimited access to ‘live help’ for all of Google’s consumer products & services.